Finite-Sample Risk Approximation and Risk-Consistent Tuning for Generalized Ridge Estimation in Nonlinear Models: Controlling Extreme Realizations: Conclusion

 Several directions remain for future research.
-First, while this paper focuses on generalized ridge estimators as a way to address the dominance of extreme realizations in finite-sample risk, it remains largely unexplored whether other machine learning methods effectively control such tail-driven risk.
-Evaluating methods from this perspective is an important direction for future work.
-Second, although our analysis focuses on risk measured by MSE, alternative risk functions may be more relevant in specific applications and warrant further investigation.
-Finally, further work is needed to understand how regularization estimators with different penalty selection rules behave in high-dimensional settings, particularly in terms of their stability and their ability to control extreme realizations.
+First, while this paper focuses on generalized ridge estimators, it remains an open question whether other machine learning methods can effectively control tail-driven risk arising from extreme realizations.
+Second, although our analysis focuses on risk measured by MSE, alternative risk criteria may be more relevant in specific applications.
+Finally, extending the present framework to high-dimensional settings and studying the interaction between regularization and stability in such environments are important topics for future work.

 \textbf{Acknowledgements:} We thank Kohtaro Hitomi, Sanghyeok Lee, Yoshihiko Nishiyama, Ryo Okui, Naoya Sueishi, Takahide Yanagi and the participants of the several meetings and conferences for their useful discussions.
 We used ChatGPT 5, an AI language model, to assist with English proof-reading.
 Responsibility for the content remains entirely with the authors.